Trustlink-APIM/chips/docs/4-CHIPS-Ecosystem/01-Payments.md

 # CHIPS Payments

 Let us look under the hood of a CHIPS Payment.
-There are several options the facilitate payments in the CHIPS ecosystem.
+There are several methods to facilitate payments in the CHIPS ecosystem.

 # Payment Methods
 ## Pay a CHIPS merchant